 “With the technology, companies need to use enormous amounts of water to extract gold from the earth.
 But at the same time, our people need water to drink, wash, cook and for their crops,” he said.

 “The water has become scarce because of the actions of these mining companies.
 The water that does remain is often contaminated with chemicals slowly killing people.
+Some of it undergoes Potassium Permanganate Water Treatment but a majority if it is left untended.
 We’ve seen an increased amount of birth defects, many women can no longer carry babies to term and skin ulcers cover our people’s bodies.”